 You know as I record this there is a lot of chaos going on in the world.
-It’s mid march in the year 2020.
-The germ that begins with “C” has caused so much anxiety Bible anxiety and fear is totally different from what we are seeing go on around us right now.
+It’s mid-march in the year 2020.
+The germ that begins with “C” has caused so much anxiety Bible anxiety and fear.
+Let me tell you, it is totally different from the panic I see as I type this blog post.

 But, before I encourage you, allow me to make you chuckle.
 Most of my family knows I have become addicted to a super cool television show called “The Blacklist”.
 Have you ever heard of The Blacklist?

 I couldn’t tell ya for the life of me what station it’s on, but it’s the best show ever!

 The Blacklist is a well-thought-out spy drama focusing on the hypocrisy and conspiracies of the government.

 It portrays secret world leaders creating farces and facades and passing them off as “uncontrolled” world tragedies, acts of God, and impromptu happenings.
 They hide stuff (like bio-terrorism), create stuff, and cover up stuff.

 But, it’s OK, because a secret government task force and notorious criminal (with a big heart), Ray Reddington always get to the bottom of it all and inside of 60 minutes too!
 Best show ever!
 Have you ever watched it?

 Anyhoo, as a sane person, these days, I have worked very hard to manage my own mental health and not allow myself to think there is a conspiracy going on with this thing that sounds like the name of a beer.

 The way I see it, if there is a conspiracy or none at all, I know who I am in the safe hands of Jesus Christ and what He’s going to always take care of me.